Each vehicle comes with a battery light on the dashboard. This light works as a warning in case the battery has a problem.

 3. Clean Your Terminals

-Loose, broken or corroded terminals could trigger your battery light.
-Make sure there is no corrosion on the terminals, and that they aren’t broken or bent out of shape.
+Loose, broken, or corroded terminals could trigger your battery light.
+Ensure there is no corrosion on the terminals and that they aren’t broken or bent out of shape.

-You can clean corroded terminals with a wire brush, or by pouring a small amount of Coca Cola over them.
+You can clean corroded terminals with a wire brush or pour a small amount of Coca Cola over them.

 4. Test Your Alternator

 A failure in your alternator could also trigger your battery light.
 If the alternator fails while you’re driving, you could find your car shutting off entirely while you’re trying to drive down the road.
 Head to your local mechanic or parts store and have them test your charging system — many will do it for free.

 A functioning alternator should generate a steady charge between 13.8 and 14.2 volts.
 This energy is used to power the electronic components of your car while the engine is running.
 If the alternator fails, your radio, lights, and other electronics will drain the battery until it shuts off completely.